-Are you asking yourself, do I really need a dental crown?
+Are you asking yourself, do I really need a dental crowns?
 Dental crowns in Dubai can cost you more but they can extend the lifetime of your tooth for many more years to come.
 It provides a tough surface to your tooth so that you can chew and smile without hesitation.
 It is pertinent to note that dental crowns also help in the management of teeth hypersensitivity problems.
 At Dr. Paul’s Dental Clinic, our prosthodontist in Dubai does her best to preserve your natural teeth and restore their functionality with our dental crowns and bridges treatment.

 After preliminary evaluation, our doctors will suggest the right type of crown for you.
 This will vary according to your current tooth condition as well as your preferences based on the cost and esthetics.